mrkkrp/dot-emacs/README.md

 productivity and once you started to search for ways to improve your workflow and efficiency — sky is the limit.

+I write almost exclusively in Haskell now, with bits of some scripting languages and Emacs Lisp, so setups for other languages may be kinda obsolete.

 * [Packages](#packages)
 * [Features](#features)
 * [Key Remapping](#key-remapping)